Wild Guns: Release

 The game was released in Japan on August 12, 1994.
 The North American version of Wild Guns was set to be released in the third quarter of 1994 and was reviewed at the time, but the release was unexpectedly delayed until the third quarter of 1995.
 A 32X version was reportedly planned for 1996, but never materialized.
 The game has since become a rare collector's item.
-The game was rereleased on the Virtual Console for the Wii in 2010 and Wii U in 2014.
-The game was added to the Nintendo Switch Online subscription service in 2020.
+The game was re-released on the Virtual Console for the Wii in 2010 and Wii U in 2014.
+The game was added to the Nintendo Classics service in 2020.

 An enhanced remaster titled Wild Guns Reloaded was released for the PlayStation 4 in December 2016.
 The game was developed by the original team (as Tengo Project) and features classic characters and stages but also enhancements such as more playable characters, enemies, stages, and local four-player support.
 The game was made available for download on the PlayStation Store, and physical copies were available from Amazon, Play-Asia, and Video Games Plus.
-Natsume released Reloaded on Microsoft Windows in July 2017, marking the company's first ever release on the personal computer.
+Natsume released Reloaded on Windows in July 2017, marking the company's first ever release for PCs.
 On April 17, 2018, Reloaded was released on the Nintendo Switch.